AnthonyBarrera116/Stock-Web-Data/README.md

 # Stock-Web-Data

-Web driver must be downsloaded from chrome depending on the version you use
+Web driver must be downloaded from chrome depending on the version you use

 Python enviroment is 3.10 Libraires installed in Enviroment:
 - keras